Myles Moylan: Early life

 Myles Moylan was born on December 17, 1838.
-Some sources say he was born in Amesbury, Massachusetts, while other sources say he was born in Tuam, County Galway, Ireland.
+Some sources say he was born in Amesbury, Massachusetts, while other sources say he was born at Mall House, Tuam, County Galway, Ireland.
+By way of dealing with the confusion over his birthplace, the Congressional Medal of Honor Society has noted the following on his citation - Myles Moylan served many years in the U.S. Army.
+During that time, he gave varying places of birth.
+Sometimes it was Amesbury, Massachusetts, and sometimes it was Tuam, County Galway, Ireland.
+Birth records show that he was, indeed, born in Ireland.
+Official Army records continue to show his birthplace as Amesbury because that is the place of birth he gave when he started the enlistment for which he earned the Medal of Honor.

-Of either Irish descent or Irish birth, his parents were Thomas Moylan and Margaret Riley Moylan.
-He worked as a shoemaker until he enlisted as a private in the U.S. Army on June 8, 1857, and was assigned to the 2nd U.S. Dragoons.
+His parents,Thomas Moylan and Margaret Reilly, were married in Tuam in 1814 and are buried in Claretuam Cemetery, County Galway.
+In the mid-1850s, Myles followed his elder brothers Patrick and Thomas to West Newbury, Massachusetts, where he worked as a shoemaker.
+He enlisted as a private in the U.S. Army on June 8, 1857, and was assigned to the 2nd U.S. Dragoons.
 He was promoted to corporal on October 1, 1858, to sergeant in October 1860, then to first sergeant on May 17, 1861.

 American Civil War

 Moylan's first battle, the Battle of Wilson's Creek in Missouri, was fought on August 10, 1861.
 Moylan also participated in the Battle of Fort Henry, Tennessee, on February 6, 1862, and in the Battle of Fort Donelson, Tennessee, on February 11–16, 1862.
 Then the Battle of Shiloh, Tennessee, April 6–7, 1862, and the Siege of Corinth, Mississippi, from April 29 – May 30, 1862.
 On March 28, 1863, Moylan was promoted to the rank of second lieutenant in the 5th United States Cavalry.
 In this organization he fought in the Battle of Gettysburg, Pennsylvania, July 1–3, 1863.
 On October 25, 1863, Lieutenant Moylan was dismissed from the service for being AWOL (absent without leave) in Washington, D.C.
-He then enlisted under the assumed name of Charles Thomas into the 4th Massachusetts Volunteer Cavalry Regiment on December 2, 1863.
+He then enlisted into the 4th Massachusetts Volunteer Cavalry Regiment on December 2, 1863, under the assumed name of Charles E. Thomas from Amesbury, Massachusetts, shedding his Irish identity to escape the prevalent anti-Irish prejudice.
+This led to ongoing confusion about his birthplace.
 Moylan was appointed a sergeant in that regiment on December 26, 1863, a first lieutenant, then a captain on December 1, 1864.
 He was then brevetted to the rank of major on April 9, 1865, and mustered out in November 1865.
 After the war, he was elected as a companion of the California Commandery of the Military Order of the Loyal Legion of the United States.